nguyentranminhluan/imagebinarizer/README.md

 ~~~

 ### Inverted Image
 Another option to binarize the image is to get the inverse of it.
-The following command provides required argument (--inv) to perform Inverse Binarization:
+The next command provides required argument (--inv) to perform Inverse Binarization:
 ~~~shell
 imgbin --input-image <your image input path (c:\path\inputImage.png)> --output-image <your image output path (c:\path\output.txt)> -inv
 ~~~